akshay-waghmare/landing_page/README.md

 - [antd][antd] - React UI library that contains a set of high quality components.
 - [react-awesome-reveal][react-awesome-reveal] - High performance library that adds reveal animations using the Intersection Observer API.
-- [styled-componets][styled-componets] - Variant on “CSS-in-JS”—which solves many of the problems with traditional CSS.
+- [styled-componets][styled-componets] - Variant on "CSS-in-JS"—which solves many of the problems with traditional CSS.
 - [i18next][i18next] - Internationalization-framework written in and for JavaScript.

 ## Special thanks